hrishix6/HttpParrot/README.md

 ## Contributions

 I'm working on this as a personal project purely for the joy of learning, with no intentions of publishing it.
-If you're still enthusiastic about contributing, feel free to select an issue and submit a pull request."
+If you're still enthusiastic about contributing, feel free to select an issue and submit a pull request.

 ## License